 ‘Made what is a complex and dry area to work in, clear and straight forward to understand’.

 ‘The team are excellent in explaining complex matters, and provide excellent practical advice’.

 Barrick Gold Corporation

 Civitas Social Housing

-- Representing a former senior executive of Petrofac in relation to the SFO’s criminal investigation.
+- Advised a former senior executive of Petrofac in relation to a criminal SFO investigation.

-- Advising clients on business and human rights matters, including compliance with the UK Modern Slavery Act (MSA) and other human rights reporting requirements, including those under the UK Companies Act.
+- Advising on business and human rights matters, including compliance with the UK Modern Slavery Act (MSA) and other human rights reporting requirements, including those under the UK Companies Act.

 Other key lawyers:

-Louise Batty; Bruce Embley; Scott Hopkins; Simon Toms; Helena Derbyshire
+Louise Batty; Bruce Embley; Scott Hopkins; Simon Toms; Elizabeth Robertson

 Janus Henderson plc